 This question resolves positive if China's GDP exceeds that of the United States in any 1 year before (and including) 2040.
-For the purpose of this question, we refer to data published by the World Bank that are, as usual, adjusted for historical domestic prices.
+For the purpose of this question, we refer to data published by the World Bank that are adjusted for historical domestic prices.

 Metaculus help: Predicting

 Predictions are the heart of Metaculus.
 Predicting is how you contribute to the wisdom of the crowd, and how you earn points and build up your personal Metaculus track record.

 The basics of predicting are very simple: move the slider to best match the likelihood of the outcome, and click predict.
 You can predict as often as you want, and you're encouraged to change your mind when new information becomes available.
 With tachyons you'll even be able to go back in time and backdate your prediction to maximize your points.